 - Add onion and garlic to Instant Pot, if using.

 - Put the trivet or a steamer basket on top of the water/veggies.
-Put the thighs on top of the trivet.
+Put the thighs on top of the trivet in a single layer (it’s okay if they overlap a little bit but not much).

 - Seal the Instant Pot and set the valve to sealed.
-Set the Instant Pot to pressure cook on high for the following times:
+Set the Instant Pot to pressure cook on high for the times listed in notes.

 - Once the pressure cooker has counted down, let it do a natural release for 5 minutes before turning the valve to vent.